How to grow Christmas cactus

 You'll find Christmas cactus plants in garden centres or supermarkets during the holiday period, but for the widest range of varieties, its best to buy from specialist retailers online.

 Schlumbergera are forest cacti – in the wild, they grow in tropical rainforests, where they grow attached to trees.
 This means that need different growing conditions to desert cacti.
-They need to be kept away from bright sunlight and like plenty of humidity.
+They need to be kept away from bright sunlight and do best in a humid environment.

 Christmas cacti will flower every year given the right treatment – the main thing to remember is that they need two periods of rest (in a cool room, with less watering): one after flowering and another in autumn.
 The plants can last for years and are often handed down through generations.